 [results] Fig 3A shows aggregated ranges of the 463 coral species mapped in the IUCN dataset, with their ranges broken into proportional area deeper and shallower than 200 m.
-According to IUCN descriptions, none of these species is indicated to occur deeper than 200 m, and 94% are confined to waters shallower than 50 m; seven of the mapped species had no reported depth information.
-Clipping coral ranges to shallower than 200 m eliminated an average of 47.6% of the total predicted area while still allowing for a generous estimate of suitable habitat.
+According to IUCN descriptions, none of these species is indicated to occur deeper than 200 m due to photosynthetic requirements, and 94% are confined to waters shallower than 50 m; however, this is not reflected in the maps provided.
+Note that seven of the mapped species had no reported depth information.
+If you include these IUCN criterion in the mapping methodology by clip all coral ranges to shallower than 200 m, the results show the elimination of an average of 47.6% of the total original predicted range area while still allowing for a generous estimate of suitable habitat.

 Fig 3.
 (A) Aggregate map combining ranges of the 463 coral species mapped in the IUCN dataset, showing raw ranges and ranges clipped to 200 m depth.
 (B) Alignment quadrant breakdown of paired map coral species using original data from IUCN and AquaMaps (as in Fig 2B) and the same species with IUCN ranges clipped to 200 m depth.

-[results] In constraining coral ranges to shallow waters, we see a strong increase in the apparent alignment of species maps between IUCN and AquaMaps.
+[results] In constraining coral ranges to shallow waters to reflect the species photosynthetic requirements, we see a strong increase in the apparent alignment of species maps between IUCN and AquaMaps.
 Using the original quadrant definitions from Fig 2B, we see in Fig 3B a massive shift in 354 paired-map coral species due to constraining coral depths to 200 m.
 Membership in the "well-aligned" quadrant jumped from 22.4% to 76.2%, with a corresponding decrease in all other quadrants.
 See Fig SXXX to examine the shifts of individual species among the quadrants.

 [discussion] We cannot know for certain the true distribution of each of these corals; certainly some commission errors result from satisfying the connectivity requirements of an EOO, and others may be due to experts taking a precautionary approach.
 But a sensible shift in method drastically decreases the likelihood of introducing commission errors, with little chance of introducing omission errors, greatly improving our confidence in the remaining reported distributions for most purposes.
 Note that this change applies just as readily to the IUCN coral maps that are not included in the paired map analysis, and likely to other reef-associated flora and fauna.
 While species depth preferences are an easy and consistent means of constraining range predictions, other conditions such as salinity and temperature could be cautiously used to refine the results of expert opinions.